Sri Lanka Travel and Tourism

 - Watching turtles coming to shore to hatch their eggs (Seasonal).

 You could visit Parrot rock wading through the waters to get their (recommended during low tide).
-Don’t forget to watch the sunset from Coconut Tree Spot.
+Don’t forget to watch the sunset from the Coconut Tree Spot.

 Or you could just sit and relax your mind and body.